-In 2020 & 2019, the average training hours attended by all the audit personnel of the Firm exceeded the minimum 40 CPE hours prescribed by the Firm's ISQC 1 policy on training.
+Over the past three years, the average training hours attended by all the audit personnel of the Firm exceeded the minimum 40 CPE hours prescribed by the Firm's ISQC 1 policy on training.

 4.5 Audit Firm's Investment to Uphold Audit Quality (cont.)